Morio Nitta: JGTC/Super GT career

 Nitta and Takagi went their separate ways after twelve seasons after the 2010 season.
 In 2011, Nitta would continue with apr, driving the mid-engine layout Toyota Corolla Axio alongside Toyota Young Driver Program (TDP) prospect Yuji Kunimoto.

 The Corolla Axio was replaced in 2012 by apr's new Toyota Prius, the first hybrid GT300 vehicle to compete in Super GT.
 Nitta joined Koki Saga for the Prius' debut campaign where they were rewarded with a second-place finish at the summer race at Fuji.
 At the 2013 Fuji 500 km, Nitta and Saga gave the Prius its milestone first Super GT win for a hybrid vehicle.
 Nitta scored two more podiums in 2014 at the wheel of the Prius.

-His long association with apr ended after the 2014 season, and Nitta joined the LM corsa team in 2015 in their #51 BMW Z4 GT3 which was prepared by INGING Motorsport.
+His long association with apr ended after the 2014 season, and Nitta joined the LM corsa team in 2015 in their No. 51 BMW Z4 GT3 which was prepared by INGING Motorsport.
 LM corsa and INGING switched to a new Ferrari 488 GT3 for the 2016 season, and in 2017, INGING would enter the car in collaboration with Arnage Racing.
 Nitta's best result during this stretch was a second-place finish at Sugo in 2017.

 Nitta joined the new K-tunes Racing LM corsa team in 2018, which received technical support from INGING.
-At the wheel of their new #96 Lexus RC F GT3, Nitta scored his first win in five years alongside Yuichi Nakayama in the third round at Suzuka.
+At the wheel of their new No. 96 Lexus RC F GT3, Nitta scored his first win in five years alongside Yuichi Nakayama in the third round at Suzuka.
 Nitta and Nakayama also won the penultimate round in Autopolis, giving Nitta his 20th career win.

-K-tunes Racing spun off from LM corsa in 2019, and new teammate Sena Sakaguchi joined Nitta in the #96 Lexus.
+K-tunes Racing spun off from LM corsa in 2019, and new teammate Sena Sakaguchi joined Nitta in the No. 96 Lexus.
 The duo won a rain-shortened opening round at Okayama, the team's home race, then won the third round at Suzuka.
 With two wins and four podiums, Nitta and Sakaguchi finished second in the championship, and Nitta retook sole ownership of the career wins record, now at 22 career victories.

 In 2022, Nitta and Takagi were reunited at K-tunes Racing for the first time since 2010.
 They combined for six top-ten finishes that season.